ricktbaker/docker-circleci-ecr-ecs/README.md

 ### Deployment

 Anytime you push to master branch, CircleCI will go through it's build and then deploy to AWS.
 The branch for deployment is specified within the .circleci/config.yml file.

+Example app should respond on port 80 of your ECS instance/load balancer with "Hello world".